The present application, filed on or after March 16, 2013, is being examined under the first inventor to file provisions of the AIA .

 3. The surface cleaning apparatus of claim 2, wherein a volume of the mixing chamber (portion of brush chamber 124 adjacent apertures 174 and between interference edge 142 and front wiper 136, Figure 13) is greater than a volume of the suction chamber (passage 144).

 As shown in Figures 12 and 13, the cited chambers have a volume.
 Pruiett et al. does not disclose any dimensions or provide enough views to allow the volumes to be estimated or compared.
-As shown, the length of the mixing chamber extends the entire length of the brushroll.
-While the suction chamber as shown in Figure 17 appears to be shorter.
+As labeled in Figure 13 above, the length of the mixing chamber includes both the shaded volume and the air volume within the bristles extends that the entire length of the brushroll.
+The mixing chamber is a boundaryless volume inside the brushroll chamber where the steam and air are mixed.
+The suction chamber as shown in Figure 17 below appears to be shorter.
+Therefore, visually, it appears that the volume of the mixing chamber, which can be most of the volume of the brushroll chamber, is greater than the volume of the suction passage.
 It would have been an obvious matter of design choice to one having ordinary skill before the effective filing date of the claimed invention to make the different portions of the cited chamber of whatever relative sizes were desired, since such a modification would have involved a mere change in the proportions of components.
 A change in proportion is generally recognized as being within the level of ordinary skill in the art.
 In re Reese, 129 USPQ 402.

 Regarding Claim 7, Pruiett et al. teaches: